What We Do Not Understand About Cancer

-Now billions spent and millions have died, what do we not understand?
+Now billions spent and millions have died, what do we not understand about cancer?

 1. The problem is now that doctors can’t always tell the difference between lethal cancers that need treating and non-lethal cancers that don’t.